 Just yesterday, Samsung started sending out invites to its second Unpacked 2012 event at IFA in Berlin, where we believe the company will unveil the successor to the Galaxy Note.
 Just now, a second invitation just hit our inbox for the previously announced Galaxy event on August 15th.

 Giving credit to previous speculation, the flyer heavily suggests that we'll see the long-awaited Galaxy Note 10.1, along with the tagline "Meet the new way."

 An official announcement is the last piece needed to complete the puzzle that has been the Galaxy Note 10.1.
-After all, we've already seen the newly redesigned device on more than one occasion and even taken a look at its full spec list.

 Bloomberg is reporting that Google intends to test out the still nascent NFC (near field communication) technology by allowing shoppers in New York and San Francisco to pay for their purchases using only their mobile devices.

 Apparently, Google is planning on buying thousands of special cash-register systems from VeriFone Systems Inc. and installing these at retail outlets in the two metros sometime in the next four months.
 Then customers with NFC enabled mobile devices can pay for their purchases by tapping in on these special registers.

 This news has been some time coming, but it finally looks like the time is nigh: Sprint WiMax will soon be available in three of America's hottest of hot-spots.
 While Sprint has had 4G-capable devices out for several months now, the country's two main technology centres have been starved of WiMax coverage.
 Sprint may fear the same backlash AT&T received when their network got hammered by the iPhone, so they must be hoping for a more positive reception.